razzmatazz/csharp-language-server/README.md

 [F# Language Server](https://github.com/fsprojects/fsharp-language-server) code.

 # TODO list
+ - make autocompletion case-insensitive
  - investigate faster sync for large files (no full doc sync)
+   - there is something wrong with how roslyn races with editor when writing file to disk
  - code lenses
  - symbol higlighting
  - formatting